bentoml/aws-sagemaker-deploy/README.md

 * `region`: AWS region where Sagemaker endpoint is deploying to

+* `iam_role`: (optional) if provided with an AWS Role name, that role will be used for creating the Sagemaker endpoint.
+Make sure this Role has AmazonSagemakerFullAccess and ECR - BatchGetImage permissions.
+If this option is not provided a role with the sagemaker permissions will be selected for you (based on the roles in your aws-cli profile).

 * `instance_type`: The ML compute instance type for Sagemaker endpoint.
 See https://docs.aws.amazon.com/cli/latest/reference/sagemaker/create-endpoint-config.html for available instance types

 * `initial_instance_count`: Number of instances to launch initially.